-Rigorous Testing Strategy(Figure 10):
+Rigorous Testing Strategy(update)(Figure 12):

 We adopted a phased testing approach, starting with individual component validation using simulation tools like Wokwi, progressing to integrated system testing, and culminating in real-world user trials.
+Our testing strategies for the website include ensuring the accuracy of the data displayed, conducting load tests to assess server response times, and usability testing to validate the effectiveness of the user interface in presenting hydration data.
+This comprehensive testing framework ensures the platform's reliability and user-friendliness.